Schedule

 • Print pages for your poster per the Poster Session Instructions – on Handouts Page

-• You’ll bring printed pages, I’ll bring the poster boards and tape.
+• You’ll bring printed pages, I’ll bring the poster boards and tape or pushpins.
 You’ll prepare your poster at the start of class and we will do poster session in two parts

 • Dress professionally or semi-professionally (that means “business professional” or “business casual”)